nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Syntax: `Add-Expense -n NAME -a AMOUNT [-d DATE] [-t DESCRIPTION] [-c CATEGORY] [-r REMARKS] [-x CURRENCY] [-p MODE OF PAYMENT]`

 * `NAME`, `DESCRIPTION`, `CATEGORY`, `REMARKS` and `MODE OF PAYMENT` are text strings.
 You may use spaces within the text if you wrap the text with double quotes.
 * `CURRENCY` is a text string.
 By default, it will be SGD.
+Otherwise, it must be a valid currency code.
 * `AMOUNT` is a decimal value.
 * `DATE` is a text string in the format `"dd/MM/yyyy HHmm"`.
 If this value is not provided, MoneyGoWhere will save the current date and time for you.